 Background Information: The 2012 World Radiocommunication Conference (WRC-12) recognized a need for additional radio spectrum to support the increasing mobile data traffic, and placed consideration of additional spectrum allocations for terrestrial mobile broadband applications on the agenda for WRC-15.
-Joint Task Group (JTG) 4-5-6-7 was established to consider spectrum requirements for IMT/mobile broadband and compatibility studies taking into account protection requirements of other services from concerned ITU-R Working Parties.
+Joint Task Group (JTG) 4-5-6-7 considered spectrum requirements for IMT/terrestrial mobile broadband applications and developed sharing and compatibility studies, taking into account protection requirements of other services from concerned ITU-R Working Parties.

-The radionavigation-satellite service (RNSS) has allocations used for space-to-Earth and spaceto-space systems and networks in the 1 164-1 215 MHz, 1 215-1 300 MHz and 1 559-1 610 MHz bands.
-Operators plan or currently operate several global and regional non-geostationary satellite RNSS systems, including GPS, GLONASS, Beidou, QZSS, Galileo, IRNSS, as well as a number of geostationary-orbit satellite networks that provide space-based augmentation services within these bands.
+The radionavigation-satellite service (RNSS) has allocations for space-to-Earth and space-tospace systems and networks in the 1 164-1 215 MHz, 1 215-1 300 MHz and 1 559-1 610 MHz bands.
+Operators plan or currently operate several global and regional non-geostationary satellite RNSS systems, including GPS, GLONASS, Beidou, QZSS, Galileo, and IRNSS, as well as a number of geostationary-orbit satellite networks that provide space-based augmentation services within these bands.
 Operators deploy RNSS receivers and applications by the hundreds of millions worldwide, and are pervasive in every facet of everyday life.
-People use RNSS receivers in the Global Navigation Satellite System (GNSS) and other safety-of-life applications for precision surveying, construction, agriculture, and mining, environmental monitoring (including earthquake and tsunami monitoring), precision timing applications, all within many mobile broadband devices and other handsets.
-RNSS shares its allocations at 1 559-1 610 MHz and, 1 164-1 215 MHz with the aeronautical radionavigation service (ARNS), also a safety service.
+People use RNSS receivers for safety-of-life applications (including in the Global Navigation Satellite System (GNSS)) and other applications for precision surveying, construction, agriculture, and mining, environmental monitoring (including earthquake and tsunami monitoring), precision timing applications- often within or in conjunction with mobile broadband devices and other handsets.
+RNSS shares its allocations at 1 559-1 610 MHz and, 1 164-1 215 MHz with the aeronautical radionavigation service (ARNS), which is a safety service.

 There is a long history of protecting RNSS operations in the ITU.
 Multiple RNSS systems and networks transmit signals around-the-clock across all three ITU Regions and radiate across the entire surface of the Earth.
-RNSS frequency bands thus are operational at all times in all locations on Earth.
+RNSS systems and networks are operational at all times in all locations on Earth.
 RNSS signals are very low power, spread-spectrum signals coming from space that are difficult to detect.
 It takes special processing by RNSS receivers to extract the signal from the background noise.
 If a high-power, continuous in time, signal in the same frequency band, or an adjacent band, is broadcast near an RNSS receiver, it could desensitize the RNSS receiver to the degree that the RNSS receiver is unable to extract the RNSS signal from space.

 Studies in the ITU in preparation for WRC-2000 concluded that even relatively weak continuous in time signals from mobile-satellite service satellites in geostationary orbit would not be able to be provided on a co-frequency basis with the RNSS and ARNS in the 1 559-1 610 MHz band.
 CPM-99 concluded, in Section 2.2.1.3 of the CPM Report for WRC-2000, that "although studies were not carried out on every different type of RNSS receiver used in all the numerous applications of RNSS, it was nevertheless possible to conclude that sharing between ARNS/RNSS and MSS (space-to-Earth) is not feasible in any portion of the 1 559-1 567 MHz band."
-WRC-2000 agreed, and declined to add a co-primary MSS allocation to a portion of the RNSS band.
+WRC-2000 declined to add a co-primary MSS allocation to a portion of the RNSS band.
 To protect RNSS in the 1 164-1 215 MHz band, WRC-12 modified Resolution 417 to include strict power limits on high-powered terrestrial transmitters in the adjacent aeronautical radionavigation service band at 960-1 164 MHz.

-Although all the RNSS allocations are in bands that have favorable propagation and other characteristics for mobile broadband, JTG 4-5-6-7 did not study the use of these or adjacent bands.
-This is indicative of the virtually universal will to protect RNSS operations on a global basis.
+Although all the RNSS allocations are in bands that have favorable propagation and other characteristics for terrestrial mobile broadband, the ITU did not study the use of these or adjacent bands.